ctucker/angular-snc-training/src/training.md

 # Deleting tasks

-Mouse over the right side of the task to see a red X.
+Mouse over a task to see a red X on the right.

 Clicking the red X should delete the task from the list.

-You should:

-* Add a (tested) `deleteTask` function to your controller
+* Write tests for and implement a `deleteTask` function on your controller
 * Invoke it using an `ng-click` directive on the delete button
-* Skip the e2e test (Protractor has issues with `:hover`)
+* An e2e test would be nice, but leave it to the end: hover support is complex

+???

+Basic approach: deleteTask(task), indexOf to find task, splice to pull it out

+e2e:
+* deleteEntry uses browser.actions and mouseMove to go the li, then standard click on the delete button
+* webelement list #count() to get number of entries

+unit:
+* Just verify the simple deletion case
+  * may be an entry point to discuss what tests to write

 ---